andreinagy/Moltin-Swift-API-Tutorial/README.md

 ### Keychain Wrapper

-At Moltin we feel it's important to promote the best security practices when the user's data is concerned.
+I feel it's important to promote the best security practices when the user's data is concerned.
 The safest way to store values on iOS is to use the built in encryption systems accessible via the keychain.
-For tutorial purposes we could have stored the token in an instance variable only or `UserDefaults`.
+For tutorial purposes one could have stored the token in an instance variable only or `UserDefaults`.
 The solution below is extensible and can be used as a starting point for a custom implementation.

 1. Create a new file in Xcode and chose a **Cocoa Touch Class** template.
 2. Save it in the project directory as **KeychainWrapper**.